unknownauthor23/ClubheadDB-anonymous/README.md

 python src/download_and_process.py
 ```
 * The video clips will be saved in the `videos/` directory.
-* The expert labels are available in `data/labels.csv`.
+* The bounding box annotations are available in `data/annotations.csv`.

 ## Example Use Case

-**ClubheadDB** can be used to train models for applications like real-time coaching systems, performance analysis tools, or content recommendation engines for sports e-learning platforms.
-The included labels are ideal for training a classifier for Action Quality Assessment.
+The primary use case for **ClubheadDB** is to train a custom object detection model for the specific challenge of tracking a small, fast-moving golf clubhead.
+This is the foundational step for more advanced analysis.
+Once a model is trained on this data, its tracking output can be used to:

+1. Reconstruct the club's swing path.
+2. Analyze the swing plane for quality and consistency.
+3. Develop an automated coaching system that provides real-time feedback.

 ## Citation